 The Phase 1A work was completed in 2014 and consisted of the repair or replacement of the deteriorated exterior woodworks including the windows, cornices, balconies and main doorway for the West facade of the Mansion which recently received extensive stone restoration.
 The project budget allowed the acceptance of an alternate bid to make similar repairs to the North façade and portions of the East façade.
 River Bluff Architects provided the professional design services for this project and Pishny Restoration Services was the general contractor with a final contract cost of $339,414.00 which was funded by the CIP Museum Fund.
 The work included removing and taking the window sashes to a shop to be stripped/refinished and reinstalled with the frames painted.
 The balcony over the east entrance was rebuilt and repairs to the basement windows were completed.
 The contractor performed extensive painting including detailed highlight colors on the cornices and refinished the main wood entryway and doors.
 The work has received a lot of praise and especially compliments the stone restoration performed on the West façade.

 Phase 2 will concentrate on the woodwork restoration for the South façade and the remainder of the East façade woodworks which had portions previously restored.
-The design is anticipated over this winter with bidding in late winter or early spring.
+The design process has been initiated with biding in late spring.
 This Phase 2 project is anticipated to be completed in 2017.
-There is $280,000 budgeted for design and construction and the estimated costs has yet to be determined.
+There is $280,000 budgeted for design and construction and the estimated costs have yet to be determined.